Hetchell/GI-Minty/README.md

 See the folder named `documentation` for documentation.

 ## Disclaimer
 DISCLAIMER!
 We are not responsible for any actions you perform or recieve e.g. ban.
-This tool provides nothing against 米忽悠's anticheat system.
+This tool only provides limited protection against 米忽悠's anticheat system.